Repetitive Heavy Lifting Claims

 FAQ About Repetitive Heavy Lifting Claims

-WHAT INJURIES CAN LIFTING HEAVY OBJECTS CAUSE?
+CONSEQUENCES OF LIFTING HEAVY OBJECTS

 The most common injuries associated with lifting heaving objects are sprains and strains in the muscles of the back, legs or shoulders.
 Hernias are also possible in the lower back or abdomen.
 These are caused by discs in the back slipping out of position, or internal organs breaking through the muscle wall due to excessive strain.
-These often happen in the workplace when you are required to lift heavy objects such as on a construction site or injured as a carer.
+These often happen in the workplace when you are required to lift heavy objects such as on a construction site (read more) or injured as a carer.

 All of these injuries are extremely painful when they happen, and can be hugely debilitating.
 A problem with your back can leave you unable to work for months while you recover and may require physical therapy.
 Back injuries also tend to be permanent – once you have caused damage to your spine, it may recur many times in the future with little or no provocation.